AnubhavSingh99/Anubhav-s-Punk/README.md

 The terminal supports the following commands (specially designed for maximum sci-fi flair):

-- `help`: Displays a list of available commands.
-Perfect for when you're lost in cyberspace.
+- `start       - Kick things off, because why not?`
+- `explore     - Just in case you didn't like the first start`
+- `help        - I'll tell you everything I know... which isn't much`
+- `who am i    - Identity crisis?
+Let's figure out who you are!`
+- `social      - Stalk me online (social media links)`
+- `blogs       - Pretend to read my blog (links included)`
+- `all commands- Spoiler alert: It's this list`
+- `clear       - Magic trick!
+Watch the terminal disappear`
-- `list`: Lists all blog posts.
-Consider it your galactic directory.
+- `list        - Lists all blog posts.
+Consider it your galactic directory`
-- `view <post_id>`: View the content of a specific blog post.
-Beam it directly to your screen.
+- `view <post_id> - View the content of a specific blog post.
+Beam it directly to your screen`
-- `about`: Information about the author and the terminal.
-Spoiler: It’s all about me and this amazing terminal.
+- `about       - Information about the author and the terminal.
+Spoiler: It’s all about me and this amazing terminal`

 ## 🛠️ Technologies Used